 Known locations have stores where you can buy things, tourist traps where you can pay for experiences, and a culture that at least somewhat welcomes visitors.
 You can buy whatever you need at known locations, and usually traveling to buy whatever you need is easy too.

 In Southeast Asia, most cities are known at this point.
-In Thailand, there is a 7-11 or another place to buy a "thing" you forgot to pack or replenish something you ran out of.
-Missing a razor or other toiletry item?
-A known place has them a short distance away.
+In Thailand, there is a 7-11 or another place to buy a "thing" you forgot to pack.
+If you are missing a razor or other toiletry item a known place has them a short distance away.

-I'd even argue there is no perfect list but Mike's gets pretty close.
+I'd even argue there is no comprehensive list, but Mike's gets pretty close.
 Your packing list should be tailored to you.
-For example, I like having more pairs of underwear (so does Mike with seven pairs!), but would never pack a pair of pants to a humid climate as my thighs are too large to comforable move around in a moist pair of pants.
+For example, I like having more pairs of underwear (so does Mike with seven pairs!) but would never pack a pair of pants to a humid climate as my thighs are too large to move around in a moist pair of pants comfortably.

-Overall Mike's list is great and his website [https://hobowithalaptop.com/] (https://hobowithalaptop.com/) contains loads of great travel information.
+Overall, Mike's list is excellent, and his website [https://hobowithalaptop.com/] (https://hobowithalaptop.com/) contains loads of great travel information.
 I highly recommend checking it out.

 7-10 days of clothesClothing